kpumuk/meta-tags/README.md

 ### Using with pjax

-[jQuery.pjax](https://github.com/defunkt/jquery-pjax) is a nice solution for navigation without full page reload.
-The main difference is that layout file will not be rendered, so page title will not change.
+[jQuery.pjax](https://github.com/defunkt/jquery-pjax) is a nice solution for navigation without a full-page reload.
+The main difference is that the layout file will not be rendered, so the page title will not change.
 To fix this, when using a page fragment, pjax will check the fragment DOM element for a `title` or `data-title` attribute and use any value it finds.

-MetaTags simplifies this with `display_title` method, which returns fully resolved page title (include site, prefix/suffix, etc.) But in this case you will have to set default parameters (e.g, `:site`) both in layout file and in your views.
+MetaTags simplifies this with the `display_title` method, which returns the fully resolved page title (including site, prefix/suffix, etc.).
+But in this case, you will have to set default parameters (e.g., `:site`) both in the layout file and in your views.
 To minimize code duplication, you can define a helper in `application_helper.rb`:

 ```ruby
 def default_meta_tags